Departmental Research Projects

 Funding Sources: National Institutes of Health/National Cancer Institute

 Objective: Researchers aim to optimize colon cancer screening through personalized regimens in an integrated safety-net clinical provider network serving a large and diverse population of under- and uninsured patients in Dallas.
-The study is being completed in partnership with the Division of Behavioral and Communication Sciences.
+The study is being completed in partnership with Behavioral and Communication Sciences.

 Study website: PROSPR